 Table 5 shows the adaptive capability of the $F{ASS}S{ARO}E$ algorithm.
-Here, the Maximum Pheromone Diffusion represents the diameter of the area covered by a single pheromone deposit at its maximum diffusion, i.e., the pheromone size.
+Here, the Maximum Pheromone Diffusion represents the diameter of the area covered 450 by a single pheromone deposit at its maximum diffusion, i.e., the pheromone size.
 Minimum Separation is the minimum distance between flockmates.
 Finally, Flock Vision is the maximum distance between flockmates.
 It is worth noting which strategy has been implemented by the DE.
-More specifically, in Forest and Urban scenarios the pheromone is larger than the distance between flockmates, so as to attract extra-flock drones.
-Indeed, both scenarios contain few and dense clusters of targets.
-Here, to attract additional drones with respect to flock mates is a good strategy.
+More specifically, in Forest and Urban scenarios the pheromone is larger than the distance between flockmates, is a good strategy.
 In contrast, the other scenarios contain targets scattered over the area.
 Here, to attract only flockmates is a good strategy.